Home

 Today Peter races a 250F Grand Prix Maserati which began life as #2501, became #2523, unofficially became #2504, and now has reverted back to #2501/ #2523 again (this time fitted with engine #2522).

-During its career this remarkable car has raced in over 40 Grand Prix, including five appearances at the Monaco Grand Prix; four at the Syracuse, Italian, and French Grand Prix; and two at the Argentina, Buenos Aires, Naples, Belgian, and New Zealand Grand Prix.
+During its career this remarkable car has raced in over 40 Grand Prix, including 5 appearances at the Monaco Grand Prix, 4 at the Syracuse, Italian, and French Grand Prix, and 2 at the Argentina, Buenos Aires, Naples, Belgian, and New Zealand Grand Prix.

 Subsequently it has carried on the tradition by performing magnificently in over 150 historic races.